jenny-davies/JDutils/README.md

-`set_debugging_options`: set options so any error messages are automatically used as prompts for ChatGPT via the `searcher` package, with the “debugging” prompt used/
+`set_debugging_options`: set options so any error messages are automatically used as prompts for ChatGPT via the `searcher` package, with the “debugging” prompt used.

+`stop_quietly`: stop a process without throwing an error message, when the desired behaviour of the programme is to stop.

 ## Installation